MaxineToTheStars/shellhacks-2025/scripts/README.md

 ### 🚀 `start.sh` - Start All Services

-Completely sets up and starts the Notes App:
+Installs dependencies and starts the MindPath App:

 ```bash
 ./scripts/start.sh
 ```

 **What it does:**
-- ✅ Removes all `node_modules` and `package-lock.json` files
-- ✅ Installs fresh dependencies for database, server, and client
+- ✅ Installs dependencies for database, server, and client
 - ✅ Kills any existing processes on ports 3000 and 8080
 - ✅ Starts the API server on port 3000
 - ✅ Starts the React client on port 8080
 - ✅ Creates log files for monitoring
 - ✅ Provides real-time status updates

+**Note:** For a clean install, run `./scripts/clean.sh` first to remove existing dependencies.

 **Features:**
 - Colored output for better readability